The Risk of Over-Delegating Decisions to AI Agents

 What Gets Lost

-Direct exposure to raw information builds intuition.
-Reading customer emails - even the boring ones - gives you a feel for sentiment that no summary captures.
-Scanning your calendar manually reminds you of commitments in a way that alerts do not.
-The friction of manual work is not just waste - it is also signal processing.
+Direct exposure to raw information builds intuition that summaries cannot replicate.
+Reading customer emails - even the routine ones - gives you a feel for sentiment, urgency, and relationship quality that no summary captures.
+Scanning your calendar manually maintains a physical sense of time commitment that automated scheduling removes.

 The goal of AI agents is to amplify your judgment, not replace it.
-The moment you stop exercising judgment is the moment it starts to atrophy.
+Judgment is a capacity that atrophies without use.
+The moment you stop exercising it is the moment you start losing access to it.

 Fazm is an open source macOS AI agent.
 Open source on GitHub.